SquirrelKnight/pyrocko/doc/source/install/details.rst

 2. Change to the Pyrocko project directory::

     cd ~/src/pyrocko/

 3. Install prerequisites using your method of choice::

-    # (a) If you manage your installations with the system's package manager:
+    # (a) If you manage the prerequisites with the system's package manager:
-    python3 ./install_prerequisites.py
+    python3 install.py deps system

-    # or (b), if you manage your installations with pip:
+    # or (b), if you manage the prerequisites with pip:
-    pip3 install -r requirements.txt
+    python3 install.py deps pip

-    # or (c), if you manage your installations with conda:
+    # or (c), if you manage your installation with conda:
-    conda install --file requirements.txt
+    python3 install.py deps conda

 4. Build and install Pyrocko::

-    # If you want to install for single user:
+    # If you want to install for single user (pip, venv, conda):
-    pip3 install --no-deps --no-build-isolation --force-reinstall .
+    python3 install.py user

     # or, if you want to install system wide:
-    sudo pip3 install --no-deps --no-build-isolation --force-reinstall .
+    python3 install.py system

-**Note:** If you do not specify `--no-deps`, pip will automatically download and install missing dependencies.
+**Note:** With pip, if you do not specify `--no-deps`, it will automatically download and install missing dependencies.
 Unless you manage your installations exclusively with pip, omitting this flag can lead to conficts.

 **Note:** The intention of using `--no-build-isolation` is to compile exactly